MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 We've done the following.

 - Learning phase to only work with co-mentors (no more solo mentors)
-- Introduce workshops to support mentors around what their role was
+- Introduce workshops to support mentors around what their role was and the psychology of teaching
 - Introduce guidebooks for graduates, the general engineering organisation and mentors on how they can be effective in the programme
 - Adjust meaningful project to be a cohort project midway through the learning phase
 - Introduce roadmap on what the journey covered during the learning phase